 Furthermore, planning out some of these steps with your insurance provider could also save you money up front.
 Going back to our first step, have a discussion with your insurance provider on the unique risks your business’s industry and office space could provide.
 Then, go over plans to address these risks specifically.
 Identifying and addressing risks on your own certainly reduces the risk of workplace accidents.
 However, involving your insurance company in this process can ensure that you receive any potential rate adjustment that taking these precautions can provide.
 At this point, we’ve examined addressing accident risks through various means.
 Now let’s turn our focus to addressing potential loss of property due to a burglary or fire.

-Add Burglar Protection with all the Bells and Whistles
+Add Burglar Detection with all the Bells and Whistles

 Covering the cost of items taken during a potential burglary constitutes a large part of insurance premiums.
 Therefore, adding business security measures to thwart burglars can decrease your rates.
 Even a basic, monitored commercial burglary system can reduce insurance rates up front.
 Just as with accident training and prevention, this step can also reduce the amount of an actual insurance claim.
-Furthermore, consider adding optional security protection for your employees.
-Adding more protection creates extra security and adds the likelihood of insurance discounts.
+Furthermore, consider adding optional security for your employees.
+Doing so creates extra security and adds the likelihood of insurance discounts.

 For example, installing panic buttons adds security for your employees and could also help with insurance costs.
 Our post on Panic Button Options for Your Security System covers this topic in depth.
 Adding interactive cellular monitoring can also up your insurance discount.
 This service allows you to control your alarm remotely.
 It also provides you with alerts should anything happen to your system.
 Most importantly, a cellular dialer allows a security system to communicate with the central station even if a burglar cuts the property’s phone lines.
 Since many burglars take this precaution, adding cellular monitoring may reduce your insurance rates.